UPCX Advances: Wallet And DEX Betas In Spotlight

-(MENAFN- TimesNewswire ) In the increasingly competitive digital currency market, the UPCX project continues to draw industry attention with its innovative ecosystem and forthcoming products.
+(MENAFN- GlobeNewsWire - Nasdaq) Singapore, Dec.
+25, 2023 (GLOBE NEWSWIRE) -- In the increasingly competitive digital currency market, the UPCX project continues to draw industry attention with its innovative ecosystem and forthcoming products.
 Amidst this context, the activity of its native Token UPC has significantly increased.
 According to the latest market data, UPC's trading volume has grown by 55.90% in the past 24 hours, reaching $8,447,704, with a price increase of 45.19%.
 This data reflects the market's growing interest and confidence in the UPCX project.

 The upcoming beta version of the UPCX Wallet, set to launch in April 2024, signals the project's solid steps toward providing efficient and secure digital asset management tools.
 Following that, the planned release of the UPCX DEX beta version in May is expected to further enhance users' access to and experience with decentralized trading.